ls-2018/etcd_cn/raftexample/README.md

 ### Dynamic cluster reconfiguration

-Nodes can be added to or removed from a running cluster using requests to the REST API.
+ExternNodes can be added to or removed from a running cluster using requests to the REST API.

 For example, suppose we have a 3-node cluster that was started with the commands: